 In addition, traders usually pay the “spread” on a position when they decide to sell.
 Always ask to see a broker’s fee schedule before you open an account and start making trades.
 You want to know exactly how you’ll be charged for your trading before you give your money to a firm.

 Thanks to the limited capital commitment needed to open a position, traders have access to funds that can be used to implement hedged positions and limit their risk at any given time.

 This is a useful strategy when you’ve taken a risky position on a CFD, or when a long-term position is accruing losses.
 Instead of selling at a loss and draining your account’s funds, you can open additional positions in hopes of generating earnings that balance out your initial position.
 When used correctly, a hedging strategy can balance some of the risks that come with CFD trades.

 No Expiration Date

 Unlike other investment instruments, CFDs don’t depreciate over time.
 They also don’t have set expiration dates, and they feature far fewer restrictions on closing a position than other types of investments, such as futures.

 As a result, traders can be patient when taking long positions.
 Day traders may not see much benefit, but if you’re able to take a long-term approach to your investment, you can ride the market through multiple cycles and wait until the time is right to sell.

-CFDs offer a number of distinct, potentially lucrative advantages to traders.
+There are a number of distinct, potentially lucrative advantages of CFD trading.
 But because of their significant potential rewards, these investments still represent significant risk and need to be carefully considered before a position is opened.